 Interestingly, pruning not only reduces model complexity but can also enhance the semantic alignment of generated images with the conditioning inputs.
 By selectively removing redundant or less significant neurons, pruning can eliminate noise and focus the model's capacity on essential features that contribute to semantic understanding.
 This refinement leads to sharper attention mechanisms and more precise feature representations, allowing the pruned model to follow input prompts more faithfully.
 Empirical observations demonstrate that pruned models often produce images that better capture the intended semantics, resulting in outputs that are not only computationally efficient but also qualitatively superior in adhering to the provided descriptions.

-While our pruning method effectively maintains model performance without necessitating retraining, we also explore the benefits of light retraining to achieve even greater compression.
-Specifically, we conduct an experiment where we retrain a pruned SDXL model for 10,000 steps using only 100 training samples.
-This minimal retraining effort, which requires approximately 12 hours on an A100 GPU, allows the model to adjust to the pruned architecture and enhances its performance.
+While our pruning method effectively maintains model performance without necessitating retraining, we also explore the benefits of retraining to achieve even greater compression.
+Though our method achieves effective pruning with no retraining, we show that with light retraining, the pruned model can heal the performance loss.
+Hence, our method can incorporate post-pruning retraining to further prune the model.
+We investigate two strategies: LoRA fine-tuning and Full model retraining.
+Both are trained for 10,000 steps, taking approximately 10 hours on an A100 GPU.
+This retraining effort allows the model to adjust to the pruned architecture and enhances its performance.
 The results show that even with such a modest retraining regimen, the model can further improve in efficiency without compromising image quality, highlighting the potential of combining pruning with targeted retraining for optimal results.

 }